jhzsquared/model_facts/README.md

 Please reach out if you are interested in joining the team for continued development of this project

 ## Limitations
 The automated calculation code currently only supports binary classification and regressions.
-But users can use their own calculations and the `mfw.ModelFactsLabel` to generate a label from their own statistics
+But users can use their own calculations and the `modelfacts.ModelFactsLabel` to generate a label from their own statistics

 ## License
 Model Facts is licensed under the MIT license.